nnourue/kepler-exoplanet-classification/README.md

 | XGBoost (tuned) | 80% | 0.76 |
 | Stacking Ensemble | 80% | 0.76 |

-The trickiest class was CANDIDATE — and that's not a model failure, that's just reality.
+The trickiest class was CANDIDATE, and that's not a model failure, that's just reality.
 These are objects scientists haven't confirmed yet, so no algorithm can reliably classify something that astronomers themselves are still unsure about.

 ### Binary Classification (FALSE POSITIVE vs CONFIRMED)